 - IT Risk: Turning Business Threats into Competitive Advantage was recognized as one of the ten best books of the year.

-He has also written numerous contributions for publications such as Sloan Management Review, Harvard Business Review, The Wall Street Journal, and Forbes.
+He has written numerous contributions for publications such as Harvard Business Review, Sloan Management Review and The Wall Street Journal.